Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Preliminaries

+We review some basic concepts from graph theory which will be at the core of our algorithms and analyses later.
+Full details can be found in Appendix \ref{app:flows}.
+First note that a deterministic MDP (without reward) can be represented as a \emph{directed acyclic graph} (DAG) with one arc for each available state-action-stage triplet.
+Let $\cE := \{(s,a,h) : h\in[H],s\in\cS_h,a\in\cA_h(s)\}$ be the set of arcs in the DAG.
+The minimum flow problem, originally introduced in \cite{voitishin1980algorithms} and later studied in, e.g., \cite{adlakha1991minimum, adlakha1999alternate,ciurea2004sequential}, consists of findining a flow (i.e., an allocation of visits) of minimal value which satisfies certain demand constraints in each arc of the graph.
+In our specific setting, we define a \emph{flow} as any non-negative function $\eta : \cE \rightarrow [0,\infty)$ that belongs to the following set \\ $\Omega := \left\{ \eta : \cE \rightarrow [0,\infty) \mid \sum_{(s',a') : f_{h-1}(s',a')=s} \eta_{h-1}(s',a') = \sum_{a\in\cA_h(s)} \eta_{h}(s,a)\ \ \forall h>1, s\in\cS_h \right\}$.

-That is, a flow is an allocation of visits to each arc in the graph which satisfies the \emph{navigation constraints}: for each node, the total incoming and outcoming flow must be the same.
-Let $\underline{c} : \cE \rightarrow [0,\infty)$ be a non-negative \emph{lower-bound} (or demand) function.
-We say that a flow $\eta$ is \emph{feasible} if
+This implies that a flow, seen as an allocation of visits to the arcs, satisfies the \emph{navigation constraints} (i.e., incoming and outcoming flows are equal at each state).
+The minimum flow for a non-negative \emph{lower-bound} function $\underline{c} : \cE \rightarrow [0,\infty)$ is the solution to the following linear program (LP):